Last Updated: Sep 12, 2019

 There are several resources about warm hand-offs and referrals to treatment available for physicians and patients, such as:

-- The Department of Drug and Alcohol Programs (DDAP) has a flow chart to help get those with substance use disorders to the right resources.
+- The Department of Drug and Alcohol Programs (DDAP) has a Benefits Navigator tool to help get those with substance use disorders to the right resources.

 - If the patient doesn’t have insurance coverage, you should contact the Single County Authority (SCA) in the county where the patient lives.
-Get a list here.
+Search for a local SCA here.

 - If the patient has Medicaid, you should contact the Behavioral Health Managed Care Organization (BH-MCO) in the region where the patient lives.
 Get a list here.